 2. Prick the dough with a fork and refrigerate for 10 minutes.

 3. Bake the crust for 10 minutes.
-Lower the heat to 375 degrees and prick any raisRemove the parchment paper and weights and reduce the oven’s heat to 375 degrees.
-Bake until the crust is golden brown (about 15 minutes).
+Lower the heat to 375 degrees and prick any raised bubbles in the dough.
+Continue baking until the crust is golden brown (about 15 minutes).

 4. Place the crust (in the pan) on a rack to cool completely.

-5. In a large skillet, melt 2 tablespoons of butter over medium high eat and add the mushrooms and until liquid is evaporated and the mushrooms are soft and a light brown.
+5. In a large skillet, melt 2 tablespoons of butter over medium high heat and add the mushrooms and cook until liquid is evaporated and the mushrooms are soft and a light brown.
 Transfer them to a bowl.

 6. Melt 2 tablespoons of butter of butter in the same skillet and add the leeks and cook until just barely browned, That will take 5-8 minutes.
 Season with salt and pepper.
 Take off the heat.

-8. Sprinkle with parsley and thyme and serve cut into wedges.
-Remember to remove the bottom of the tart pan from the rim before cutting and serving.
+8. Sprinkle with parsley and thyme and cut into wedges.
+(Remember to remove the bottom of the tart pan from the rim before cutting and serving.)
+Enjoy.